Philosophy Blog

 Poetic Reverie: A Lunch Break for Daydreaming

-Every Friday from February to April, from 1:00 to 1:30 PM, I invite you to a Poetic Reverie at Cherish, a moment to pause, breathe, and immerse yourself in poetry inspired by nature.
+Every Friday from February to April, from 1:00 to 1:30 PM, I invite you to a Poetic Reverie, a moment to pause, breathe, and immerse yourself in poetry inspired by nature.
 In the quiet oasis of this room by the garden, we take a step away from the rush of the day, letting poetry and music transport us into landscapes of forests, rivers, winds, and earth.

 How It Works